mz106/climbing-buddy-be/docs/data/userObject.md

 password - String, unique, required // the **hashed** password

-full_name - String, required // would be nice to display the name in the app, instead of username
+fullName - String, required // would be nice to display the name in the app, instead of username

 email - String, required, unique